tropy/docs/export.md

 To export from Tropy, right-click on an item in the item table.
 From the right-click menu, select _Export Item &gt; JSON-LD_.
 This action will open a dialog box, where you can save your JSON file onto your computer.
 To export multiple items, Ctrl/Command+click or Shift+click to select multiple items.
 Then right-click and select _Export Selected Items_.

 At present, Tropy only exports metadata to JSON-LD, not associated photos.
-Your photos still exist outside Tropy as well, since importing in Tropy copies your photos.
+Your photos still exist outside Tropy as well, since importing into Tropy leaves your original photos in place.

 ### [To Omeka S](//omeka.md) {#omeka}